shlomitub28/custom-plugins-k8ic/README.md

 Init repo for setting up custom plugins in Javascript, Go and Python.

 ## Quickstart
+- Only tested to work with Docker Desktop k8s
-- This project is using helm to deploy kong in kubernetes.
-I typically run locally in my docker-desktop context.
+- This project is using helm to deploy kong in kubernetes
 - Make sure you deploy a Kong Enterprise **license** in the /bin directory
 - Ensure you have the latest Kong helm chart
 ```